opnfv/moon/moonv4/README.md

 ### Manuel Launch
-We can also manuelly start the `Moon` framework
+We can also manually start the `Moon` framework

 #### moon_router
 ```bash